A few of my favorite poems by others

 with Indiana Daily Student (click this link)

-A view from the microphone, reading at
+A view from the microphone, when reading at

 Last Sunday Poetry, Writers Guild at Bloomington: